FADIcheikh/books/README.md

 Next, you will need to install [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).

+If you want to use the optional OCR import feature, make sure you have **Python 3.8+** available on your system.

 ### Clone and Run

 Once you are through the Pre-requisites, you can run the following commands to